-The high-quality Holstein livestock currently at Vala are the tip of a breeding program that stretches back for almost 20 years.
+The high-quality Holstein livestock currently at Vala are the tip of a breeding program that stretches back for over 20 years.
 Over this time Alex Arena, the owner of Vala Hosteins has accessed elite genetics from a wide range of breeders overseas and within Australia usually by buying embryos and successfully implanting them here in Australia.
 The focus has been to access genetics from breed-leading Holstein cow families with a sound record of transmitting favourable genes to their next generation – this formula can be summed up as “good cows are the cows that continue to make good cows” or expressed somewhat differently as “good gene transmitters make good gene transmitters”.

 Over the years these embryo-transplant (ET) breeding programs have often resulted in over 500 calves being born each year.
 Each calf is i) a registered pedigree; ii) genomically-tested under 3 leading indexes - the American TPI; Canadian LPI and Australian BPI; and iii) maintained at high health status to ensure export as a live animal to closed markets such as Japan and, in the case of bulls, to also allow for semen export.